traversaro/torchcodec/README.md

    `torch` and `torchcodec`.

 2. Install FFmpeg, if it's not already installed.
 Linux distributions usually come with FFmpeg pre-installed.
-TorchCodec supports all major FFmpeg versions in [4, 7].
+TorchCodec supports major FFmpeg versions in [4, 7] on all platforms, and FFmpeg version 8 is supported on Mac and Linux.

    If FFmpeg is not already installed, or you need a more recent version, an easy way to install it is to use `conda`: